CrowdStrike/glide-core/CONTRIBUTING.md

 If you are a member of the CrowdStrike GitHub organization, you can branch off of `main`.
 For those not in the organization, you can [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and contribute as if you were contributing to any other open source project on GitHub.

-### Don't reference internal systems, issues, or links
+### Don't reference internal systems, issues, or URLs

 > [!WARNING]
 > When writing commit messages, creating branch names, providing Pull Request feedback, and creating Pull Request descriptions, one must take caution in what is written.